UPPMAX/HPC-python/docs/day1/batch.rst

       - Remember to include possible input arguments to the Python script in the batch script.

-**Example from previously in th ML section - redo**

 Pandas and matplotlib
 ---------------------

 This is the same example that was shown in the section about loading and running Python, but now changed slightly to run as a batch job.
 The main difference is that here we cannot open the plot directly, but have to save to a file instead.
 You can see the change inside the Python script.

+We will not talk about pandas and matplotlib otherwise.
+You will learn more about them tomorrow.

 .. tabs::

    .. tab:: Directly

-      Remove the # if running on Kebnekaise
+      Remove the # if running on Kebnekaise, Cosmos, or Tetralith

       .. code-block:: python